Book Review: How to Cheat a Dragon’s Curse

 When another Viking training exercise goes wrong, Hiccup and Fishlegs find themselves at the mercy of Romans and a nanodragon named Ziggerastica.

 This was my favorite book in the series so far.
-The tiny-but-arrogant Ziggerastica is a lot of fun, Hiccup meets the heir to another Viking clan who also provides some enjoyable moments, and the return of a dastardly villain.
+The tiny-but-arrogant Ziggerastica is a lot of fun, Hiccup meets the heir to another Viking clan who also provides some enjoyable moments, and we get the return of a dastardly villain.
 Though I’m not a huge fan of the formula these books tend to have with Toothless and Fishlegs screwing up and happening upon something they otherwise wouldn’t, I enjoyed the overall journey more this time.
-I was considering stopping with the series with this book, but I enjoyed it too much to not keep going.
+I was considering stopping with the series after this book, but I enjoyed it too much to not keep going.
 Plus, I really do enjoy David Tennant’s narration, and even his interpretation of Toothless is growing on me more and more.
 For that matter, Toothless himself, though so different from the movie version I knew first, is growing on me with every book.

 Find out more about How to Speak Dragonese